minhee2043/ActiveLearning_OER/README.md

 **Model Assessment**: Adjust parity_plot.py to change the assessment criteria or visualization of the model performance.

--Feel free to modify the code to suit your specific requirements and improve the model's performance.
+Feel free to modify the code to suit your specific requirements and improve the model's performance.